 Emmett: “What did she do?
 Why do we hate her?”

 GM: Em rolls his eyes and glides through the air on his two whole, hale legs.
 “I swear, this is like talking to Mouse.
 You at least remember who he is, right?”

 Emmett: “Fuck off.
 I… my head hurts.
 My head hurts and I’m inside my head.”

-GM: “Our ass is what’s going to hurt if you’re so determined to bend over for every person with a hard-on who wants to screw us.”
+GM: “Our ass is what’s going to hurt if you’re so determined to bend over for every person who wants to fuck us.”

 Emmett: He pinches his nose.
 “Just… show me.
 Show me what happened when she came.”

 He doesn’t understand what he means by that, except some part of him does, and shivers.

 GM: Em smirks.
 “We know the score.”